 7. Join A Seminar

 Join a seminar on creative writing.
-I know a friend of mine who attended one last year and she loved it.
-She had a great teacher and she met wonderful friends/fellow writers.
+A friend of mine attended one last year and she loved it.
+She had a great instructor and she met wonderful friends/fellow writers.

-Just be careful and search before you enroll into something.
-Research about the teacher and the syllabus.
+Just be careful and do your research before you enroll into something.
+Check out the instructor and the syllabus.
 Make sure the one you choose is the best – or at least one of the best ones for your budget.

 8. Start A Blog